 The Create Project window opens.

 - Name the project Emergency Shelter Locations and add your name or initials.
 Click Create.

-The Maps tab has been updated to show your new project.
+The list of projects has been updated to show your new project.
 Depending on your settings, the new project may be opened automatically.

-- If Emergency Shelter Locations is not automatically selected, point to the card and click Open.
+- If Emergency Shelter Locations is not automatically opened, point to the card and click Open.

 - If necessary, close the Step-by-Step Guided Tours pop-up.